Cykyrios/GodotDebugGeometry/README.md

 # GodotDebugGeometry
-Godot GDScript used to draw geometry for development and debugging purposes
+Godot GDScript used to draw geometry for development and debugging purposes.

 A demo project displaying  random shapes [is available here](https://github.com/Cykyrios/GodotDebugGeometry-demo).